-Reports on the FEBS YSF are presented to FEBS Council and in the Working Group on the Careers of Young Scientists appendix of the FEBS Annual Report.
+Reports on the FEBS YSF are presented to FEBS Council and in the FEBS Annual Report.
 A brief report and photos also appear in FEBS News following each event.
-To contact the Working Group Chair, Prof. Claudina Rodrigues-Pousada, please use the Contact Us section of the website.
+To contact the Working Group Chair, Prof. Irene Díaz-Moreno, please use the Contact Us section of the website.

 A short history